 '''

-Upgrade an existing chaincode with the specified one.
-The new chaincode will,

-→immediately replace the existing chaincode upon the transaction committed.

-Usage:

-peer chaincode upgrade [flags]

-Flags:

--C, --channelID string

-The channel on which this command should be...

--execut.ed

---collections-config string

-The fully qualified path to the collection

-→JSON file including the file name

---connectionProfile string

-Connection profile that provides the necessary...

-→connection information for the network.
-Note: currently only supported for,

-⇒providing peer connection information

 -c, --ctor string

-Constructor message for the chaincode in JSON,
+Constructor message for the chaincode in JSON.

 →format (default "{}")

 -E, --escc string

-The name of the endorsement system chaincode.
+The name of the endorsement system chaincode

-→to be used for this chaincode
+\rightarrowto be used for this chaincode

 -h, --help

 help for upgrade

 -1, --lang string

 Language the chaincode is written in (default

 → "golang")

 -n, --name string

 Name of the chaincode

+Path to chaincode

 -p, --path string

-Path to chaincode

 --peerAddresses stringArray

 The addresses of the peers to connect to

 -P, --policy string

-The endorsement policy associated to this.
+The endorsement policy associated to this

 ⇔chaincode

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root.
+--tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

-\rightarrowcert files of the peers to connect to.
-The order and number of certs specified.
+→cert files of the peers to connect to.
+The order and number of certs specified,

-→should match the --peerAddresses flag
+⇒should match the --peerAddresses flag

-'''

-'''

 -v, --version string

 Version of the chaincode specified in install/

 →instantiate/upgrade commands

 -V, --vscc string

 The name of the verification system chaincode

-\rightarrowto be used for this chaincode
+→to be used for this chaincode

 Global Flags:

+--cafile string

 Path to file containing PEM-encoded.

---cafile string

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

-ightharpoonuppublic key to use {f for} mutual TLS communication {f with} the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

-Use mutual TLS when communicating with
+Use mutual TLS when communicating with.

-→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded.

 →private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

---ordererTLSHostnameOverride string The hostname override to use when
+--ordererTLSHostnameOverride string The hostname override to use when,

-→validating the TLS connection to the orderer.
+→validating the TLS connection to the orderer

 --tls

-Use TLS when communicating with the
+Use TLS when communicating with the...

 →orderer endpoint

+--tlsHandshakeTimeShift duration The amount of time to shift backwards for

+→certificate expiration checks during TLS handshakes with the orderer endpoint

 --transient string

-Transient map of arguments in JSON.
+Transient map of arguments in JSON

-→encoding
+⊶encoding

 '''